Woodworking Raffle 2025

 Effective March 12 – April 12

 The Northeastern Woodworkers Association created special items from an historic black walnut tree.
-These items will be displayed at the NWA Showcase on March 29-30.
-Raffle tickets are available to members and public at Showcase or online until Saturday, April 12th, drawing will be held on Tuesday, April 15th.
+These items were displayed at the NWA Showcase on March 29-30.
+Raffle tickets were available to members and public at Showcase or online until Saturday, April 12th, drawing was held on Tuesday, April 15th.

 1. Kumiko Coffee Table